ukhsa-collaboration/LOMA/README.md

 ## Output folder structure

-LOMA will output files per-metric/tool as well as a series of summary reports.
-Outputs can be found in the directory specified by the '--outdir' parameter (default: 'results').
-Results are separated by RUN_ID, then SAMPLE_ID and finally by approach and metric.
-A summary of the folder structure can be found below.
+LOMA outputs can be grouped into two major categories:
+- Per-metric outputs, created for each analysis step.

-Detailed descriptions of the output folder structure and summary reportscan be found on the **[`wiki`]()**.
+  - A graphical summary of the output folder structure can be found on the **[`wiki`]()**.
+- Summary outputs - HTML and TSV reports (see below).

-## HTML reports
+### HTML reports

-A series of HTML summary reports can be found in the 'summary' directory, these cover the major areas of interest when sequencing metagenomic samples and should assist in assessing saequencing data quality, sample composition and perform various types of *in silico* phenotyping.
+Five HTML reports can be found in the output 'summary' directory, these cover the major areas of interest when sequencing metagenomic samples and should assist in assessing saequencing data quality, sample composition and perform various types of *in silico* phenotyping.

 Example reports Nanopore sequencing of the ZymoBIOMICS HMW DNA Standard (ERR7287988) can be found **[`here`](https://github.com/ukhsa-collaboration/LOMA/blob/main/examples/results/)**.